keziei/kubernetes-projects/CKA-Scenarios/2/cka-detailed-scenarios-part2.md

 # Kezie Iroha
-# Kezie Iroha
 ## Certified Kubernetes Administrator (CKA) Exam Preparation Scenarios part 2 (k8 1.32)
-## If you find my notes useful for your study, then hit the star ⭐️

 ## Table of Contents
 1. [Lab Setup & Prerequisites](#lab-setup--prerequisites)